(This lesson was updated in March 2017.)

 - If possible, visit the testing centre ahead of time.
 Make sure you know where you’re going and how long it’s going to take you to get there.
 The last thing you want to do is get lost or stuck in a traffic jam on the way to the test!

 - Don’t try to cram the day before the test.
 Just relax and rest.

 - Before you leave your house and on your way to the test, make sure you warm up your brain!
 Read something in English for 30 minutes, preferably something you have read before.
 (You don’t want to stress yourself out before the test!)
 Listen to English.
 Make sure your brain is thinking in English before you start the test!

 - Take deep breaths throughout the test.
 Make sure your breathing is normal.

 - There is a 10-minute break between the listening and speaking sections.
-Use this time to use the bathroom if you need to, eat a snack, and do some stretching to relieve the tension in your back and shoulders!
+Use this time to go to the bathroom if you need to, eat a snack, and do some stretching to relieve the tension in your back and shoulders!

-- If you miss a question or you feel like you didn’t do well in a section.
-Don’t worry about it.
+- If you miss a question or you feel like you didn’t do well in a section, don’t worry about it.
 Just go onto the next section like it’s a new test.
 This is where being prepared for the test helps.
-For example, if you know how many questions you need to answer correctly to get your required score in the reading section, then missing one question is not a problem.
+For example, if you know how many questions you need to answer correctly to get your required score in the reading section, missing one question is not a problem.

 Remember, you can always take the test again!

 10. Take the test at least twice, if not more.

 No one will ever know your TOEFL score unless you tell them.
 The university you want to attend won’t know if you’ve taken the test once or 10 times.
 They will only know the score you tell them.
 Don’t worry if you get a low score the first time – no one will ever know but you!
 You can keep taking the test as many times as you need to.